IBMIXN/FISELounge/README.md

 ## Setup

+If you use our [docker](#docker-installation) it will install are required depenedencies automatically, there is no additional setup required except adding the Askbob domain in the `app/.env.local.` Read more about this in the docker installation section.

-- Follow AskBob's installation guide [here](https://github.com/UCL-COMP0016-2020-Team-39/AskBob) or use above mentioned docker instalaltion
+- Follow AskBob's installation guide [here](https://github.com/UCL-COMP0016-2020-Team-39/AskBob) or use our [docker](#docker-installation)
 - Ensure that the required deepspeech models are downloaded
 - Ensure that FISE plugins are downloaded
 - Add the AskBob instance URL in `app/.env.local`